1. Getting Started

 Deleting a Project

-Warning: Deleting a project is irreversible and permanently removes the project and ALL associated content, including entries (active and archived), templates, headers, and footers.
+Warning: Deleting a project is irreversible and permanently removes the project and ALL associated content, including entries (active and archived), templates, headers, footers, preview links, and view tracking data.

 - Go to the Projects list (